lucasmaystre/CrushMeter/README.md

 # CrushMeter

-A simple Windows Phone 7 app that displays a color according to the position of your finger on the screen.

 Yet another love compatibility checker for Windows Phone 7.
 On the Windows Phone marketplace (I don't know how long it'll stay there):
 [CrushMeter](http://www.windowsphone.com/en-us/store/app/crushmeter/dabc1035-4285-4e92-9549-6c8e3fce3312)